Hotmoka/hotmoka/tutorial/Takamaka.md

 > at call time.
 The name of the argument is irrelevant, but we will keep
 > using `amount` for it.

-## Payable contracts <a name="payable_contracts"></a>
+## Payable Contracts <a name="payable_contracts"></a>

 The `SimplePonzi.java` class is not ready yet.
-Namely, investors have to pay an always increasing amount of money to replace the previous investor.
+Namely, investors have to pay an always increasing amount of money to replace the current investor.
-However, that one never gets the previous investment back, plus a 10% award (at least).
+However, this one never gets the previous investment back, plus the 10% award (at least).
+Coins keep flowing inside the `SimplePonzi` contract and remain stuck there, for ever.
 The code needs an apparently simple change: just add a single line before the update of the new current investor.
 That line should send `amount` units of coin to `currentInvestor`, before it gets replaced: